Not sure what to pack for Guatemala? We are here to help.

 If you have to bring luggage, make sure it’s not difficult to carry them along.

-The public transportation (chicken bus) is really not luggage-friendly and even the tourist-transportation can sometimes have difficulty with big pieces of luggage.
+Public transportation (chicken bus) is really not luggage-friendly and even the tourist-transportation can sometimes have difficulty with big pieces of luggage.

 Keep in mind that your luggage will have to go on top of the transport van/bus when you are taking them.
 And as always, the ride is extremely bumpy in Guatemala, everywhere you go.

 The Osprey Farpoint 55L is my current backpack that I have been traveling with for 2+ years.
-It’s extremely reliable and Osprey offers a life-time warranty, no questions asked!
+It’s extremely reliable and Osprey offers a lifetime warranty, no questions asked!